Dog Life Stages - Senior (7+ years old)

 Besides your dog’s usual complete physical exam, your vet may conduct urine and fecal analysis and blood work.
 Ultrasounds and other imaging tests may also be recommended.

 It’s a question on every pet owner’s mind.
 How long do dogs live?
-The answer is different for every dog, but if you participate in a comprehensive care program like Senior Best Care, a long healthy life is very possible.
-From annual diagnostic testing to fecal exams to X-rays, VCA puts senior dog care at the top of the list.
+The answer is different for every dog, but if you participate in a comprehensive care program like Senior Dog CareClub® Wellness Plan, a long healthy life is very possible.
+From thorough senior wellness exams to annual diagnostic testing for early detection, VCA puts senior dog care at the top of the list.

 Learn more about this special package, or call us at 760-365-0641 to make an appointment today.

 Caring for a senior dog involves a bit more time and attention than caring for a younger one.
 But you’ve come to the right place for tips, tricks, advice and the latest news on senior dog care.

 Research everything you need to know about caring for an older dog.
 Here you’ll find links to articles on basic care including exercise, medications and more.